AguaClara/aguaclara/docs/source/guide-dev/guide-dev.rst

 Next, write a unit test for your code based on the documentation.
 A unit test tests a basic unit, e.g. function or method, of your code. **If a unit of code produces the expected (documented) outputs for accepted inputs, its test should pass.
 If it behaves any differently from what is described in its documentation, its test should fail.**
 Make sure to test all types and/or edge cases of accepted inputs (this last part is known as `black box testing <https://www.guru99.com/black-box-testing.html>`_).
 You can read more about test driven development (TDD) `here <https://www.agilealliance.org/glossary/tdd/>`_.

 ..
-Commented out: Like documentation driven development (DDD), test driven development (TDD) focuses on specifying the code most optimally for the user by putting the developer in the user's shoes.
-TDD also leads to cleaner and better designed code.
+Commented out: Like DDD, test driven development (TDD) focuses on specifying the code most optimally for the user by putting the developer in the user's shoes.
+TDD also leads to cleaner and better designed code than traditional testing.

 The ``aguaclara`` package uses the ``numpy`` and ``unittest`` packages for testing Python code.
 For more details on Python testing, see [ADD TUTORIAL LINK HERE].